gtolle/ga-rails/README.md

 Now see the the installation instructions for Ubuntu Linux!

-# Install Sublime Text
+# Everybody (Linux and Mac) - Install Sublime Text

 	http://www.sublimetext.com/

-Install 'subl' command line tool as well.
+Install the 'subl' command line tool as well.

 Mac: